acesnofleirbag/space4makers/17-05-2021-android_not_recognized_on_linux.md

-# Android not Recognized on Linux
+# ANDROID NOT RECOGNIZED ON LINUX

 Already faced with the fact of connect a android device and it not be recognized on a Linux system when it's executed the command `adb devices`?